mattzeunert/OctoTern/README.md

 ## Development

-Run `webpack --watch` to compile the code.
+Run `npm run watch` to compile the code.
 Then load the extension folder into Chrome as an unpacked extension.